mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

 <h2>4.0 Use a state management library</h2>
 <p>
-The standard way to update React view is to leverage <a href="https://facebook.github.io/flux/docs/in-depth-overview">Flux architecture</a> for uni-directional data flow to update the view.
-Redux is one most popular state management library that adhere to the Flux architecture, making your application easier to reason about.
+The standard way to update React view is to leverage <a href="https://facebook.github.io/flux/docs/in-depth-overview">Flux architecture</a> for uni-directional data flow to update its UI.
+Redux is one most popular Flux implementation, making your application easier to reason about.
 </p>
 <p>
-Without state management library, as the application grow, it will become very difficult to manage states within each individual components and co-ordinating between parent and children components.
+Without state management library, as the application grow, it can become difficult to manage states within each individual components and co-ordinating between parent and children components.
 </p>
 <p>
 In this project, I grouped the store data as modules and within it, define the React components that renders its data.